softwarewolves/ride-sharing/README.md

 # Ride sharing

+This is an intentionally vulnerable browser-based JavaScript application for use in course work.
+Find and fix the vulnerabilities.

-This is an SPA written for didactic purposes.
-It consumes a backend API defined in [a companion, Ride Sharing API project](https://github.com/JohanPeeters/rides-api).
+This app consumes a backend API defined in [a companion, Ride Sharing API, project](https://github.com/JohanPeeters/rides-api).

 ## Prerequisites